gtaylor44/FirebaseAuth/README.md

 # Firebase Token Authorization for C#

-This library was created because Firebase does not have great support for C#.
 In this implementation, validation takes place within the Authorization pipeline.
 Public keys for signature verification are extracted from https://www.googleapis.com/robot/v1/metadata/x509/securetoken@system.gserviceaccount.com as per documenation.
 The ID token is signed by the private key corresponding to the token's kid claim.
 The max-age in the Cache-Control header of the response is cached in memory using an absolute caching policy to reduce latency and unneccessary web requests.

 More info on verifying Firebase tokens with 3rd party libraries can be found here: https://firebase.google.com/docs/auth/admin/verify-id-tokens